 Asbestos Lawsuits and Bankruptcy

-After facing a number of lawsuits over asbestos exposure and resulting illnesses, mostly from Bondex products, RPM filed for bankruptcy in 2010.
-These lawsuits numbered in the thousands and included expensive settlements.
-In one example of the many lawsuits against RPM and Bondex a former painter who used the products on the job in Texas for many years developed mesothelioma.
-Four different companies were defendants in the case, all of whom were expected to split the $11 million settlement awarded to the victim.
+Lawsuits leading up to bankruptcy numbered in the thousands and included expensive settlements.
+In one example, a former Texas painter who used Bondex products on the job for many years developed mesothelioma.
+Four different companies were defendants in the case.
+All of them had to split the $11 million settlement awarded to the victim.

 After filing for bankruptcy, RPM created an asbestos trust as part of its reorganization plan.
 The trust was founded in 2010 and funded with $140 million.
 This allowed the company to begin operating again as a coatings and chemical manufacturer while also compensating victims for asbestos-related illnesses.